Is there a dress code?

 Can I bring children to the Royal Opera House?

-Children over five years old are welcome and require their own ticket next to the accompanying adult.
+Children and Young People are welcome and must have their own ticket.
+Children aged 5 to 14 must be seated next to an accompanying adult.
 Babies and infants will not be admitted into the auditoriums.
 Please see production pages for age guidelines.

 Where can I buy a programme?